projectcapsule/capsule/docs/operator/use-cases/velero-backup-restoration.md

 To avoid this problem you can use the script `velero-restore.sh` under the `hack/` folder.

-Below are some examples on how to use the script to avoid incomplete restorations.

-## Getting Started

 In case of a data loss, the right thing to do is to restore the cluster with **Velero** at first.
 Once Velero has finished, you can proceed using the script to complete the restoration.

 ```bash